mchrist96/mchrist96/_posts/Denver Arson Attack Clustering.md

 ![Elbow Plot](https://user-images.githubusercontent.com/92491074/139121765-b6c6ad83-9d44-4d44-b1b5-7730ed2a76ff.png)

 In the code above you can see the initialization choice was set to `random` instead of the default `k-means ++`.
-This is because the default is meant to decrease convergence time but since our data is on the smaller side (cutting down from over 500,000 crimes to under 1,0000 at the outset) there is little need for this and we can try random initialization.
+This is because the default is meant to decrease convergence time but since our data is on the smaller side (cutting down from over 500,000 crimes to under 1,000 at the outset) there is little need for this and we can try random initialization.
 Additionally the algorithm was set to `full` as this is the traditional Expectation-Maximization style KMeans algorithm according to the documentation.
-The other algorithm option was `elkan` which is more efficient for data with well defined clusters and as we will see later after running DBSCAN our data has a considerable amount of noise.
+The other algorithm option was `elkan` which is more efficient for data with well-defined clusters and as we will see later after running DBSCAN our data has a considerable amount of noise.

 Now if we re-run our KMeans algorithm with the optimal settings we found above we can our resulting clusters and centroids.
 The code for the algorithm is shown below.
 You may notice that our first column is Latitude and our second column is Longitude which we have to assign in reverse order for plotting.
 This is because later using haversine distance it requires Latitude first before Longitude in our coordinates object and if we didn't take the time to explicitly assign x as longitude and y as latitude in our plot we would end up with backwards axes.
 Additionally, after plotting the KMeans model I export the results to Excel.
 This is for our use of QGIS later which I will touch on after addressing DBSCAN.